THE EGG DONOR PROFILE

 - Leaving a section blank is considered incomplete, so be sure to give yourself a good opportunity by thinking of creative but honest answers.

-Even though all of our egg donors have the opportunity to remain anonymous and not share their adult photos, each egg donor is still required to submit adult pictures.
+Even though all of our egg donors have the opportunity to remain unidentified and not share their adult photos, each egg donor is still required to submit adult pictures.
 Egg donor applicants are required to submit two adult photos and five childhood photos.
 All childhood photos must be between the ages of four and eleven (newborn photos are adorable, but we are looking for your pictures where we can see more of your older adorable characteristics).

 - No selfies, please.
 Yes, we know, selfies look really good sometimes, but we will not accept selfies as your adult photos.